RoxyFarhad/stryd-web-challenge/README.md

 1. A link to a GitHub repo
 2. A zip file (without the `node_modules` directory)

-Your solution must be able to build using the the `npm run build` or `yarn build` command.
+If using React, your solution must be able to build using the the `npm run build` or `yarn build` command.
+If not using React, your application still needs to be built in a way that it could be run and deployed.
 It can either run locally, or you can provide a hosted link to the application.

 ## Good luck!